Erb3/findshop/README.md

 # \fs Chatbox Server
-This is that chatbox server for FindShop, a SwitchCraft service providing an easy way to search for ShopSync-compatible shops.
+This is the chatbox server for FindShop, a SwitchCraft service providing an easy way to search for ShopSync-compatible shops.

 ## Usage
 ### `\findshop <item>` or `\findshop buy <item>`